-Your Class Dues bill will come to you in March.
+By now you should have received and paid your Class Dues.
 Paying your Class Dues is essential to maintaining the Class infrastructure.
-The dues support specific class initiatives and programs and are separate and distinct from gifts to the university.
+Dues support specific class initiatives and programs and are separate and distinct from gifts to the university.
 Paying Class Dues also gives you exclusive access to a reduced rate on a subscription to the award-winning Cornell Alumni Magazine.
-The magazine has undergone a major facelift, and new issues are packed with cutting-edge stories about everything from the cider industry, to the psychology of emojis.
-It’s also a great way to stay connected to the global community of One Cornell–you never know where your fellow alumni might pop-up, or what that could mean for you.

 Please advise of any questions, suggestions or concerns.

 Neil Schilke, President

 Cornell University has published group photos of all the 2017 Reunion Classes.
 We recommend that you purchase this photo in a size no smaller than 8×10.

 Here are the instructions on how to find and buy the Class of 1962 group photo:

 1. Follow this link: Cornell Reunion pictures website

 2. Log in with NetID (or Create Account if non-Cornell user)